 References used for this work.

-People tried to kill me soon after Big Daddy’s funeral.
-If you’re reading this, then they didn’t succeed.
-Two years later, the United States government gave me permission to shoot and kill unarmed civilians within 15 meters of me or any American citizen without asking questions first, and in their country.
-A few months after that, I was given a diplomatic passport and asked to help people in the Peace in the Middle East find peace.
+True story: A few months after my grandfather’s funeral in 1990, people tried to kill me.
+Two years later, the United States government gave me permission to shoot and kill unarmed civilians who came within 15 meters of me or any American citizen without asking questions first, and in their country.
+A few months after that, I was given a diplomatic passport, and asked to be an unarmed peacekeeper in the Middle East.

 I read on Wikipedia – a source of what America believes is factual in 2020, according to Wikipedia – that President Trump declined to release the remaining 0.6% of the report.
 I have no idea about what could be inside.
 I don’t know if that final 0.4% would answer any of my questions, or invalidate my memories.

-Most people don’t read our national archives, and I don’t know how to document what I saw – any website can easily be changed or modified or deleted by anyone – other than to say that I copied the front web page of the National Archives on Saturday, April 18th, 2020, while quarantined in my apartment during the first Covid19 pandemic that explains why most of that information became public two years after Big Daddy’s Funeral.
+Most people don’t read our national archives, and I don’t know how to document what I saw – any website can easily be changed or modified or deleted by anyone – other than to say that I copied the front web page of the National Archives on Saturday, April 18th, 2020, while quarantined in my apartment during the first Covid19 pandemic.
 Here’s what it said:

 John F. Kennedy was killed on November 22, 1963.
 Almost 30 years later, Congress enacted the President John F. Kennedy Assassination Records Collection Act of 1992.
 The Act mandated that all assassination-related material be housed in a single collection in the National Archives and Records Administration (NARA).
 The resulting Collection consists of more than 5 million pages of assassination-related records, photographs, motion pictures, sound recordings and artifacts (approximately 2,000 cubic feet of records).
 Most of the records are open for research.